olebole/irafdoc/doc/imcoords.hpctran.rst

   <!-- BeginSection: 'EXAMPLES' -->
   <p>
   A CMB WMAP file is obtained and one wants the temperature at a particular point on the sky.
-Note that the WMAP format is <tt>"nested"</tt> and coordinate system is galactic.
+Note that the WMAP format is <span style="font-family: monospace;">"nested"</span> and coordinate system is galactic.
   </p>
   <pre>